Sa Pa town

-Sa Pa (/vi/, also written as Sapa) is a district-level town of Lào Cai Province in the Northwest region of Vietnam.
-The town has an area of 685 km2 and a population of 70,663 in 2022.
-The town capital lies at Sa Pa ward.
-It is one of the main market and touristic towns in the area, where several ethnic minority groups such as Hmong, Dao (Yao), Giáy, Xa Pho, and Tay live.
+Sa Pa (/vi/, also written Sapa; French: Chapa) is a former district-level town (thị xã) in Lào Cai province in the Northwest region of Vietnam.
+It covers an area of 685 km2 and had a population of 70,663 as of 2022.

+Sa Pa is a market center and tourist destination.
+Ethnic minorities constitute most of the population, notably the Hmong, Dao, Giáy, and Tày.